buildingSMART/technical.buildingsmart.org/ifcOWL.md

 What is ifcOWL?
 ---------------

-ifcOWL provides a Web Ontology Language (OWL) representation of the Industry Foundation Classes (IFC) schema.
-IFC is the open standard for representing building and construction data (see BuildingSMART).
-The ifcOWL ontology has the same status as the EXPRESS and XSD schemas of IFC.
+ifcOWL provides a Web Ontology Language (OWL) representation of the Industry Foundation Classes (IFC) schema. ifcOWL was an acadamic experiment that concluded that IFC is difficult to represent in other formats than EXPRESS.
+The IfcOWL is full of exceptions and particularities that make it hard to use in practise.
+The creators of ifcOWL themselves recommend against using it in practise.

+Semantic web enthousiast are advised to use the [bSDD](http://bsdd.buildingsmart.org/) that serves TTL for every URI and a GraphQL interface.

 ![](https://technical.buildingsmart.org/wp-content/uploads/2019/03/expressxsdowl-300x192-300x192.png)
 -----------------------------------------------------------------------------------------------------------------------------